Our Products

 This content is for informational purposes only and the same should not be construed as investment advice.
 Bajaj Finserv Direct Limited shall not be liable or responsible for any investment decision that you may take based on this content.

-It is a method of determining a firm’s value based on the income left after deducting the cost of equity from net income.
+It refers to estimating a company’s value based on income remaining after deducting the cost of equity from net profit.

 Residual Income = Net Income – (Equity Capital × Cost of Equity)

-If a firm has a net income of ₹15 Crores, equity charge of ₹8 Crores, then residual income is ₹7 Crores, used to calculate intrinsic value over time.
+If net income is ₹15 Crores and the equity charge is ₹8 Crores, residual income equals ₹7 Crores, which is then projected and discounted to estimate intrinsic value.

 Anshika brings 7+ years of experience in stock market operations, project management, and investment banking processes.
 She has led cross-functional initiatives and managed the delivery of digital investment portals.
 Backed by industry certifications, she holds a strong foundation in financial operations.
 With deep expertise in capital markets, she connects strategy with execution, ensuring compliance to deliver impact.